Keith-PVL/keithmcintosh.github.io/tempposts/ 2015-06-27-brief-amusing-non-stressful-viewing-for-sick-a-beds.md

 <a href="http://www.youtube.com/user/7minutesinheaven">7 Minutes In Heaven</a>: comedians share a short, awkward and outrageous moment in a closet with Mike O'Brien, ending always with his attempt to make out with them.
 His pash with Ellen Degeneres is a particular highlight.

-<a href="https://www.youtube.com/watch?v=8UZJRR8OHhY">The Katering Show</a>: The journey of a food intolerant and an intolerable foodie - Australian, really funny.
+<a href="<iframe src='https://www.youtube.com/embed/8UZJRR8OHhY' frameborder='0' gesture='media' allow='encrypted-media' allowfullscreen></iframe>">The Katering Show</a>: The journey of a food intolerant and an intolerable foodie - Australian, really funny.

-<a href="https://www.youtube.com/watch?v=ZkwLs6vxLik">Celebrities read mean tweets. </a>
+<a href="<iframe src='https://www.youtube.com/embed/ZkwLs6vxLik' frameborder='0' gesture='media' allow='encrypted-media' allowfullscreen></iframe>">Celebrities read mean tweets. </a>

 <span Know any more?
 Let me know and I'll add them to my list.
 And if you're not well, I hope you feel better soon.
 It sucks to be sick.
 It bites the weiner, as Shakespeare said.</span>